-Board Assurance Framework 2020 0/21 Strategic Priority 5: Eff ective Use of Resources Dista Defense DAFOO OO Dist Detine lana and 1.9-191 0 A 121 - Risk Reference: BAF20-20 Estates and Assets Development Risk Rating Impact Likelihood Score Appetite There is a risk that the Health Board on the opportunity to develop its e states ar ot systematically review and capitalise and assets due to changes in working could impact on recruitment, financial Inherent Risk Current Risk 3 4 → 3 \leftrightarrow 12 9 ↔ Moderate balance and the reputation of the Health Board.
+Board Assurance Framework 2020 0/21 Strategic Priority 5: Eff ective Use of Resources Dista Defense DAFOO OO Dist Detine lana and 1.9-191 0 A 121 - Risk Reference: BAF20-20 Estates and Assets Development Risk Rating Impact Likelihood Score Appetite There is a risk that the Health Board does not systematically review and capitalise on the opportunity to develop its estates and assets due to changes in working practices (for example agile working) which could impact on recruitment, financial Inherent Risk Current Risk 3 4 → 3 \leftrightarrow 12 9 ↔ Moderate balance and the reputation of the Health Board.
 Target Risk 3 2 6 8 - 10 Key Controls Assurance level Key mitigations Assurance level Gaps (actions to achieve target t risk score))ate Estates Strategy, monitored by Capital Investment Group with oversight at Finance and Performance, and Strategy Partnerships and Population Health Committees and Health Board.
 2 Disposal or acquisition of assets are signed off by the Board and Welsh Government in line with the BCUHB Scheme of Reservation and Delegation (SoRD).
 3 Health Board through the Work the standards for workforce accin working practices through mo (e.g. Agile). commodatio n and changes 31 Ma rch 2022 Workforce Strategy monitored by the Health Board.
 2 Business Case process in place with oversight by the Executive Team, Capital Investment Group, Finance and Performance Committee and onto Welsh Government.
-3 Financial Planning to be agreed the change in working practices ed to support 31 Ma rch 2022 Additional Resources for Asset have been identified through th Business Care to be approved Performance Committee. e Health an d Safety 31 Ma rch 2022 Health Board agreed Estate rat over three years 2021 to 2023.
+3 Financial Planning to be agreed the change in working practices ed to support 31 March 2022 Additional Resources for Asset Management function have been identified through the Health and Safety Business Care to be approved by Finance and Performance Committee.
+31 March 2022 Health Board agreed Estate rat over three years 2021 to 2023.
 Finance and Performance Com 2021-22 ov mittee and erview through 01 Ap oril 2021 through the Capital Investment Group.